huriyilmaz/visualstudio-docs.tr-tr/docs/test/intellitest-manual/attribute-glossary.md

 <a name="pexinstrumentassemblyattribute"></a>
 ## <a name="pexinstrumentassemblyattribute"></a>PexInstrumentAssemblyAttribute

-Bu öznitelik, bir derlemeyi belirlemek için kullanılır.
+Bu öznitelik, takip etmek için bir derleme belirtmek için kullanılır.

 **Örnek**